dedepene/odoo/doc/dev/academy_requirements.md

   - a guardian should be able to notify the coaching staff when a kid is going to be absent from a sheduled practice session.
 This is not meant to be like in a chat or other real-time interaction.
 More like creating event on a shared calendar, or modifying an existing event.
 I need suggestions here.
   - a scheduled training session is to be associated with a tennis court - e.g. reds and oranges on Tuesday starting at 17 and ending at 19 book court numbers 1, 3 and 5
   - once the group sessions are schedules they repeat each week without alterations.
-  - when/if there's a indoor dome going up all schedules are to be suspended for the duration
+  - when/if there's a indoor dome going up or a tournament is taking place all schedules are to be suspended for the duration
   - each coach, not only the head coaches can schedule individual practice sessions with one or more than one players
   - the lead coach's schedule/calendar should be available to the associated kids and their guardians in addition to the other coaches.
 However the schedule should not be available to kids or guradinans who are not assigned to this coach